Landau theory for finite-time dynamical phase transitions: Extended Hamiltonian method for observables

-We find it instructive to compute $I(\Delta\msc{A},t)$ at $t=0$ with what we have derived so far.
-Substituting the boundary condition~\eqnref{vbound} into \eqnref{scgf2} at $t=0$, we find $W_k(m,0)=\veq(m)$.
+Before we proceed, we find it instructive to compute $I(\Delta\msc{A},t)$ at $t=0$ with what we have derived so far.
+Substituting the boundary condition~\eqnref{vbound} into \eqnref{wk} at $t=0$, we find $W_k(m,0)=\veq(m)$.
 Equation~\eqnref{scgf2} then gives $\Lambda(k,0)=0$ for all $k$.
-Performing the Legendre transform~\eqnref{legendre}, we find $P(\Delta\msc{A},0)=\delta(\Delta\msc{A})$ which reflects that the state-difference observable $\Delta\msc{A}$ in \eqnref{statevar} is initially identically zero, as expected.
+Performing the Legendre transform~\eqnref{legendre}, we find $P(\Delta\msc{A},0)=\delta(\Delta\msc{A})$, where $\delta(x)$ denotes the Dirac delta function.
+This shows that the state-difference observable $\Delta\msc{A}$ in \eqnref{statevar} is initially zero with unit probability for all observables $\msc{A}$, as expected.